stereobooster/diamondback-ruby/README.md

 ## TODO
 - fix tests and add them back to make file
-- fix installation of syck on linux
+- fix installation of syck on linux, maybe [ruby/sick](https://github.com/ruby/syck), because `libsyck0-dev` is deprecated.
+Or replace with other YAML implementation [camlyaml](https://github.com/Kakadu/camlyaml), [oyaml](https://github.com/mk270/oyaml).
 - fix warnings and reverse `-warn-error` flag
+- install to local dir instead of global
+- update dypgen, use [opam package](http://opam.ocaml.org/packages/dypgen/) instead of embedded version
+- can we reuse [ruby/spec](ruby/spec) to generate type signatures?
 - setup appveyor
-- install to local dir instead of global
+- setup distribution of gems from continuous integration, like Flow does

 ## 1 Introduction